bernhardAxonIvy/doc/source/engine-guide/configuration/index.rst

 .. rubric:: Craft you own configuration

-To craft your own configuration you would typically copy values from our template files, located under :file:`[engineDir]/configuration/defaults` or the :ref:`configuration-file-reference` and adjust them according to your needs.
-The template files outline valid configuration attributes and document possible values.
-They are constantly improved by us, and are not designed to store your actual configuration.
+To craft your own configuration you would typically copy values from our **reference** files, located under :file:`[engineDir]/configuration/reference` or see te :ref:`configuration-file-reference` and adjust them according to your needs.
+Alternative, you can also copy and modify whole **templates**, which are provided under :file:`[enginDir]/configuration/templates`.
+Of course, most settings can also be adjusted in our :ref:`engine-cockpit`.

 .. _config-systemdb: